Bobby Sox: Live performances

-On January 18, 2024, Green Day debuted "Bobby Sox", alongside other songs from Saviors, at their show at Irving Plaza as part of the Small Stages Series by Sirius XM.
+On January 18, 2024, Green Day debuted "Bobby Sox", alongside other songs from Saviors, at their show at Irving Plaza as part of the Small Stages Series by SiriusXM.
 On April 2, 2024, the band played the song during the iHeartRadio Music Awards, alongside "Basket Case"; Armstrong wore a hot pink suit, while Dirnt and Cool were dressed in black.
 The following day, the band played "Bobby Sox" at the Fillmore, during a charity concert for the "United Nations Right Here, Right Now Global Climate Alliance".

-"Bobby Sox" is included in the setlist of The Saviors Tour, the ongoing concert tour in support of Saviors that began on May 30, 2024.
+"Bobby Sox" was included in the setlist of The Saviors Tour (2024–25), the concert tour in support of Saviors.
 On July 26, 2024, Green Day played the song at Rumsey Playfield in Central Park Mall, as part of Good Morning America's Summer Concert Series.
-The band later played "Bobby Sox" on September 16, 2024, with a recording of the song being broadcast on Jimmy Kimmel Live! that night.
+The band later played "Bobby Sox" on September 16, with a recording of the song being broadcast on Jimmy Kimmel Live! that night.